Asymptotics for infinite server queues with fast/slow Markov switching and fat tailed service times: Introduction and notation

 The assumptions for the service times/delays distribution are the following.
-We first suppose that the base model features fat tailed distributed service times with same index $\alpha \in (0,1)$, i.e. such that $\nbP(L_j >t)\sim 1/t^\alpha$ as $t\to \infty$ for all $j=1,...,k$.
+We first suppose that the base model features fat tailed distributed service times with same index $\alpha \in (0,1)$, i.e. such that

+for all $j=1,...,k$.
 This kind of distribution (included in the wider class of heavy tailed distributions) mean that the service times are "large".
-Furthermore, the scaling is such that the service times are divided by $n$, denoted by
+In particular, those service times have {\it infinite expectation}.
+Furthermore, the rescaling for the service times is such that they are divided by $n$, denoted by